Do I Need a Permit?

 Why Permits?

-Permits are required for your personal safety and that of your family and guests.
-They are also required to protect future home purchasers who deserve reasonable assurance that the home they buy will be safe.
-Your home is an investment.
-The inspector represents and protects you and the City to insure work meets minimum code requirements.
+Permits are required for personal safety.
+They are required to protect future home purchasers who deserve reasonable assurance that the home they buy will be safe.
+Homes are an investment.
+The inspector represents and protects the residents and the City to insure work meets minimum code requirements.
 Work without permits may require triple permit fees, uncovering or removing of illegal work, court appearances and fines.
-Also, Wisconsin Law requires full disclosure of work without permits at the sale of a single or two-family dwelling.
-The sale of your investment may be complicated if no permit was issued for work that required a permit.
+Wisconsin law requires full disclosure of work without permits at the sale of a single or two-family dwelling.
+The sale of homes may be complicated if no permit was issued for work that required a permit.

 Obtaining Building Permits and Permit Inspections

 A building permit is not required to re-roof a dwelling unless the project involves structural changes such as changing a flat roof to a pitched roof or adding a dormer.
-The code only allows two layers of roofing material in total.
-Proper attic area roof venting is required to be installed in the upper and lower ends of roof areas.
+The West Allis municipal code only allows two layers of roofing material on a house, so if you have two layers already, they will have to be removed before installing the new roofing material.
+The amount of attic ventilation on your house cannot be reduced through a re-roofing project.

 Replacing Windows or Doors

-A building permit is not required to replace windows or doors to a dwelling or garage with the same size window or door.
+A building permit is not required to replace windows or doors to a dwelling or garage with the same size window or door, as this is considered maintenance.
 A permit is required to increase the size of an opening for a larger window or door due to structural considerations.
 A permit is required to decrease the size of a window or door because of code requirements relating to egress and light and ventilation in habitable rooms.

 Repairing or Replacing Steps, Guardrails, Handrails and/or Floor Decking on Porches or Decks